atosatto/ansible-dockerswarm/README.md

 Version of the Docker package to be installed on the target hosts.
 When set to `""` the latest available version will be installed.

+      docker_package_state: present

+Set it to `latest` to force the upgrade of the installed Docker packages.

     docker_dependencies: "{{ default_docker_dependencies }}"

-Additional packages to be installed by the role.
+Additional support packages to be installed alongside Docker by the role.
 See `[vars/RedHat.yml](vars/RedHat.yml)` and `[vars/Debian.yml](vars/Debian.yml)` for the definition of the `default_docker_dependencies` variable.

     docker_service_state: "started"